leapcode/bitmask-vpn/branding/README.txt

 Configure
 --------------------------------------------------------------------------------

-- Edit the file at 'branding/config/vendor.conf'.
+- Copy or edit the file at 'branding/config/vendor.conf'.
 Add all the needed variables.
-- Copy your provider CA certificate to 'branding/config/<provider>-ca.crt'
+- Copy your provider CA certificate to the same folder: 'branding/config/<provider>-ca.crt'
 - Make sure that the folder 'branding/assets/<provider>' exists.
 Copy there all the needed assets.

 Build
 --------------------------------------------------------------------------------

+Some of the following scripts need network access, since they will check whether the configuration published by your provider matches what is configured before the build.

 Run:

+PROVIDER=example.org make prepare
+make build

+You can also specify a cusom config file:

-PROVIDER=example.org make generate
+PROVIDER=example.org PROVIDER_CONFIG make prepare
 make build